Lycée Français International d'Anvers

-Lycée Français International Anvers is a French international school in Antwerp, Belgium.
-In the heart of Antwerp the Lycée Français International offers a curriculum in French, English and Dutch.
+Lycée Français International Anvers, formerly Collège Marie-José, is a French international school in Antwerp, Belgium.
+In central Antwerp the Lycée Français International offers a curriculum in French, English and Dutch.
 Run in conjunction with the Agency for French Education Abroad (AEFE), the Lycée Français International is part of a network of 500 schools in 130 countries.

 A trilingual education

 Since 2021, the LFIA is part of the Odyssey network.
 It offers a trilingual programme, all lessons in primary school (kindergarten and elementary) are given in French (13h), English (10h) and Dutch (3h).
 This teaching allows for immersion in French and English, as well as an introduction to Dutch.

 Non-French or non-English speaking pupils are supported during their initial contact with their new language thanks to a system called Passerelle, which empowers them through intensive sessions given in very small groups to acquire the tools necessary for immersion learning.

 As of 2021 the school has 110 students from around twenty different nationalities.
 Some students live in Brussels and commute to this school.
 Moreover LFIA is only 40 kilometres away from Brussels and easily reachable by train or public transport, making it possible to welcome children from all around the country.